hobbysiege/terrain-tiles/README.md

 Note: I like to work in multiples of `1 7/8"` when measuring vertically.
 Adding floors creates the 2" square that most of this math is based on.
 It almost turns this into a physical minecraft playset.

 # Alternatives
-- Table saw bladers are 1/8" thick.
+- Table saw blades are 1/8" thick.
 If you felt so inclined, you could get 1/4" material and cut the grooves into your boards.
 - Print it using the stl file ive added.
 Make modifications to it, share it back here.

 ## Example